<aside> â ď¸

 Why?

 In order to support the added power of scheduling with layers, a single event will be able to have multiple segments in the schedule.
-To support this, we need more flexibility in how identifiers are structuredâhence the change from uuid
+To support this, we need more flexibility in how identifiers are structuredâhence the change from uuid to string.

 When?

-This change will go live on May 14, 2025.
+This change will go live on May 14th, 2025.
 Please make the necessary updates before this date.

 If you: